Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-flip-cards.md

 ```

 So, we have a `flip-card` container; this is important since we will be placing the `perspective` on here, which makes it look good.
-Then we have an inner wrapper to put the actual cards in, and we style the back and front sides.
+Then we have an inner wrapper to put the actual cards in and style the back and front sides.

 ## CSS to flip cards with a transform animation